neo-chem-synth-wave/data-source/README.md

 ## License Information
 The contents of this repository are published under the [MIT](/LICENSE) license.
-Please refer to individual references for more details regarding the license information of external resources utilized within the repository.
+Please refer to the individual references for more details regarding the license information of external resources utilized within the repository.

 ## Contact
-If you are interested in contributing to this repository by reporting bugs, suggesting improvements, or submitting feedback, feel free to do so using [GitHub Issues](https://github.com/neo-chem-synth-wave/data-source/issues).
+If you are interested in contributing to this research project by reporting bugs, suggesting improvements, or submitting feedback, feel free to do so using [GitHub Issues](https://github.com/neo-chem-synth-wave/data-source/issues).